 Note: “fully licensed” criminals can still fly-tip.

 If you see fly-tipping take no risks.
-Do not touch anything fly-tipped or approach fly-tippers, but when it is safe, please contact your local council customer services at the district council with any details.
+Do not touch anything fly-tipped or approach fly-tippers, but when it is safe, please contact council customer services at Somerset Council with any details.

 This can include:

 - the amount fly-tipped

 - possible contents from a visual check only